manicinc/magiclogger/docs/cicd.md

 # CI/CD Setup

-Magic Logger uses GitHub Actions for continuous integration and delivery.
-This document explains the CI/CD pipeline and how to work with it.
+Magiclogger uses GitHub Actions for continuous integration and (tag‑driven) delivery.
+This document explains the pipeline, required secrets, and how to promote code from `dev` to `master` and then to an npm release.

 ## Table of Contents